-Professor Purnhagen is a leading authority on European Union law and international trade law and globalization.
-His publications include over 80 articles and book chapters in legal, natural science and social science outlets.
-His work is cross-disciplinary, addressing topics concerning European integration and international trade, as well as national regulation in a global conctext.
+Professor Purnhagen is a leading authority on European Union law, international trade law, globalization and private law.
+His work is both, doctrinal and cross-disciplinary, addressing topics concerning European integration and international trade, as well as national regulation in a global context.
 He previously was lecturer at the Universities of Lucerne and Giessen, post-doc at the University of Amsterdam, and Akademischer Rat aZ at the Ludwig Maximilian University Munich, where he also co-directed a university research center on risk regulation.
-He received his State Exam, and his M.J.I. with dictinction, obtained an LL.M. at Wisconsin-Madison and a at the European University Institute in Florence.
+He received his State Exam, and his M.J.I. with dictinction, obtained an LL.M. at Wisconsin-Madison and a PhD at the European University Institute in Florence.

 His early research focused on the increasing role of systematisation in the harmonisation of risk regulation in EU law.
 He also co-led a project on European legal culture at the LMU in Munich and at Oxford University, funded by a Thyssen grant.
 This work led to the well-received book Towards a European Legal Culture, which was commented inter alia by Hugh Collins, Steven Weatherill, Eric Jayme, Ewoud Hondius, Kåre Lilleholt, Norbert Reich, Gerhard Dannemann, and Thomas Wilhelmsson.

 His works regularly influence law-making and interpretation at various levels.
-Among others, his works were taken up by the European Commission in marketing law, the German government in energy and consumer law and the German Supreme Court in contract law.
+Among others, his works were taken up by the European Court of Justice in data protection law, the European Commission in marketing law, the German government in energy and consumer law and the German Supreme Court in contract law.
 In this respect, he regularly serves as an expert to various governments and consulting agencies such as the Chinese government, the European Commission, the German government and the Austrian government.

 He was responsible for the legal part of interdisciplinary projects such as the Nudging project with the German ministry for the environment (Anstossen nachhaltiger Konsummuster, 2014-2016), and the ZaNexus project for several German ministries (2015-2017).